openego/eTraGo/doc/contributing.rst

 5. Commit your changes and push your branch to *GitHub*::

       git add -p
       git commit
       git push origin features/#<issue-id>-very-brief-description

-  Note that the :code:`-p` switch will make :code:`git add` iterate through your changes and prompt for each one on whether you want to include it in the upcoming commit.
-This is useful if you made multiple changes which should conceptually be grouped into different commits, like e.g. fixing the documentation of one function and changing the implementation of an unrelated one in parallel, because it allows you to still make separate commits for these changes.
-It has the drawback of not picking up new files though, so if you added files and want to put them under version control, you have to add them explicitly by running :code:`git add FILE1 FILE2 ...` instead.
+   Note that the ``-p`` switch will make ``git add`` iterate through your changes and prompt for each one on whether you want to include it in the upcoming commit.
+   This is useful if you made multiple changes which should conceptually be grouped into different commits (e.g., fixing the documentation of one function and changing the implementation of an unrelated one in parallel).
+   It has the drawback of not picking up new files, so if you added files and want to put them under version control, you have to add them explicitly by running ``git add FILE1 FILE2 ...``.

 6. Submit a pull request through the *GitHub* website.

    Within the pull request, please refer to the corresponding issue and briefly explain how the reviewers can, from your perspective, verify your changes.
-Please checkout the corresponding `doumentation`_ guidelines.
+   Please check out the corresponding `Documentation`_ guidelines.

-.. _documentation: `Documentation`_

 Code and Commit Style
 ---------------------